things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 Instead choose a OLED solution that works over I2C.

  \#define OLED 1

+The following values are defined for OLED:
+1. 0.9 inch OLED screen for I2C bus
+2. 1.1 inch OLED screen for I2C bus

 Setting the I2C SDA/SCL pins is done in the ESP-sc-gway.h file right after the #define of OLED.
 Standard the ESP8266 uses pins D1 and D2 for the I2C bus SCL and SDA lines but these can be changed by the user.